The school is divided into three areas which we call Early Years, Junior House and Senior House.

 Offers of a place for entry into our Reception class are prioritised firstly to girls already attending Seaton House Nursery, secondly to registered siblings and finally to external applicants who have registered to join directly into Reception.
 We operate a non-selective policy for girls entering into our Reception class.
 However for entry into Reception during the course of the academic year and from Form I onwards, any offer of a place is subject to satisfactory assessments in English and Mathematics.

 Junior House, also situated in its own building at 67 Banstead Road South, houses Forms I and II.
 Form I have access to their own garden from their ground floor classroom.
 Registration for Form I and Form II is at 8.40am and the days finishes at 3.30pm.

 At Seaton House in both Junior and Senior Houses, we have a one form entry per year group and we take a maximum of 20 girls in each form.

 Our Breakfast Club opens at 7.30am and there is a small charge for this service until 8am.
 Early Birds Club offers supervised care from 8:00am until registration for which there is no charge.

-We offer Prep daily for girls in Forms III – VI from 3:30pm – 4:30pm and also an After School Care for all children, Nursery and Reception to 5.30pm, Forms I – VI to 6.00pm and a charge does apply.
+We offer Prep daily for girls in Forms III – VI from 3:30pm – 4:30pm and also an After School Care for all children to 6.00pm and a charge does apply.

 We offer a variety of after school activities currently including Drama, Ballet, Gymnastics, Science, Chess and Art and Crafts on a termly basis.
 We also have regular peripatetic music teachers specialising in piano, flute and guitar.
 We have an enthusiastic choir and thriving orchestra and each year includes drama productions, musical evenings, visiting workshops, out of school visits, residential activity stays (Forms III-VI), a poetry competition, talent show and much more.

 In Senior House we have specialist subject teachers and class sets of laptops and ipads enhance the study of ICT and cross-curricular learning.
 Together with interactive whiteboards in each classroom the girls are benefitting from new technology to aid their learning.